vichargrave/mau/README.md

 ## Credits

-Thanks to  [Tao Wang](https://github.com/vichargrave/mau/issues?q=is%3Apr+author%3Atwang2218) for the updates with feline emojis and other colorful tidbits.
+Thanks to  [Tao Wang](https://github.com/vichargrave/mau/issues?q=is%3Apr+author%3Atwang2218) for the colorful tidbits.